No-Regret M${}^{\natural}$-Concave Function Maximization: Stochastic Bandit Algorithms and Hardness of Adversarial Full-Information Setting: Introduction

 Combinatorial bandits with linear reward functions have been widely studied \citep{Cesa-Bianchi2012-sw,Combes2015-jr,Cohen2017-mz,Rejwan2020-hs}, and many studies have also considered non-linear functions \citep{Chen2013-ci,Kveton2015-on,Han2021-ag,Merlis2020-qg}.
 However, the case of M${}^\natural$-concave functions has not been well studied. \citet{Zhang2021-ve} studied stochastic minimization of \textit{L${}^\natural$-convex} functions, which form another important class in discrete convex analysis \citep{Murota2003-fo} but fundamentally differ from M${}^\natural$-convex functions.
 Apart from online learning, a body of work has studied maximizing valuation functions approximately from samples to do with imperfect information \citep{Balcan2012-pu,Balkanski2016-kq,Balkanski2022-cq}.

-Regarding hardness results in online learning, most arguments are typically information-theoretic.
+Hardness results in online learning have been studied in different settings than ours.
 For instance, the minimax regret of hopeless games in partial monitoring is $\Omega(T)$ \citep[Section~37.2]{Lattimore2020-ok}.
-By contrast, we establish the \textit{\textsf{NP}-hardness} of the adversarial full-information online M${}^{\natural}$-concave function maximization, even though the offline M${}^{\natural}$-concave function maximization is solvable in polynomial time.
+Note that our hardness result for the adversarial full-information online M${}^{\natural}$-concave function maximization holds even though the offline M${}^{\natural}$-concave function maximization is solvable in polynomial time.
 Such a situation is rare in online learning.
 One exception is the case studied by \citet{Bampis2022-gn}.
 They showed that no polynomial-time algorithm can achieve sub-linear approximate regret for some online min-max discrete optimization problems unless $\mathsf{NP} = \mathsf{RP}$, even though their offline counterparts are solvable in polynomial time.
 Despite the similarity in the situations, the problem class and proof techniques are completely different.
 Indeed, while their proof is based on the \textsf{NP}-hardness of determining the minimum size of a feasible solution, it can be done in polynomial time for M${}^{\natural}$-concave function maximization \citep[Corollary~4.2]{Shioura2022-jy}.
 They also proved the \textsf{NP}-hardness of the \textit{multi-instance} setting, which is similar to the maximization of the sum of M${}^{\natural}$-concave functions.
 However, they did not relate the hardness of multi-instance problems to that of no-regret learning.